What allows feedback but isn’t Facebook? (“10 Reasons Why I’m Leaving Medium” Addenda)

-It seems I underestimated the impact my Facebreak would have on the company, which lost $120B week before last, which, as John Oliver noted is more than the value of the entire global cheese market.¹
+It seems I underestimated the impact my Facebreak would have on the company, which lost $120B in the week before last, which, as John Oliver noted, is more than the value of the entire global cheese market.¹

 While it might seem I’m either confusing correlation with causation or being ironical, I mean it: together with many others certainly, I voted with my eyeballs by not looking over there.
 The reasons for the drop were declining revenue and user growth, the very areas affected by a Facebreak.

-Last week it came to light that there remain massive numbers of fake Russian accounts on FB stoking political, cultural, religious, and racial divisions—much to my unsurprise.
+Last week, it came to light there remain massive numbers of fake Russian accounts on FB stoking political, cultural, religious, and racial divisions—much to my unsurprise.
 This is one of the many reasons the Facebreak will continue.